anomalylabs/paypal_gateway-extension/README.md

-# PayPal Gateway Extension
+# PayPal Pro Gateway Extension

-A PayPal gateway extension for the Payments module.
+A PayPal Pro gateway extension for the Payments module.